bankroll-py/bankroll/README.md

 **Once configured, copy the _Current Token_ for use on the command line.**

-Then, you must save a query for `trader-portfolio` to use.
+Then, you must save a query for `broke` to use.
 Back in the sidebar, browse to _Reports_ → _Flex Queries_:

 <img width="309" alt="Flex Queries" src="https://user-images.githubusercontent.com/432536/55676496-4ffd0500-58ce-11e9-9a2b-d530b2d0c5c9.png">